wahleay/git-classes/README.md

 # git-classes
 Practice session on git usage
+This is for tutorial purpose